C-Otto/rebalance-lnd/README.md

 This number is shown as "Amount for 50-50".

 The last line shows a graphical representation of the channel.
-The total width is determined by the channel's capacity, where your largest channel (maximum capacity) occupies the full width of your terminal.
+The total width is determined by the channel's capacity, where your largest channel (maximum capacity) #occupies the full width of your terminal.
 The bar (`=`) indicates the funds on the local side of the channel.

-The number next to the channel ID (23 in the example) can be used to directly reference this channel.

 ### Rebalancing a channel
 To actually rebalance a channel, run the script and specify the channel to send funds to (`-t`) or from (`-f`).